Exponentially-enhanced Quantum Non-Hermitian Sensing via Optimized Coherent Drive: Model and Signal-to-Noise Ratio

 From the standard input-output theory \cite{Clerk2010}, the output field is described as

 Our aim is to estimate the small perturbation $\epsilon$ by performing an optimal measurement on the output field $\hat{B}^{\textsf{out}}(t)$.

 We first focus on the case where $\epsilon$ is infinitesimal.
 Note that our system is stable as long as $\kappa>0$.
-To further ensure the steady state being unique, the site $m$ of the coherent drive should be odd.
+To further ensure the steady state being unique, the site $m$ through which the coherent drive is injected should be odd.
 Then in order to estimate an infinitesimal $\epsilon$, we can integrate the output field over a long time period $[0, \tau]$.
 The temporal mode of the output field can be described as

 satisfying $[\hat{\mathcal{B}}_\tau(N),\hat{\mathcal{B}}^\dagger_\tau(N)]=1$.
 Thus, $\hat{\mathcal{B}}_\tau(N)$ is a canonical bosonic annihilation operator.
 Since we are interested in how the measurement precision depends on the chain scale $N$, the chain size $N$ is explicitly written here.